timoa/nodejs-encryption-api-example/README.md

 ## Features

-- API storing endpoint that encrypts data with the provided key and store it into a MongoDB collection (AES-256-CBC encryption)
+- API storing endpoint that encrypts data with the provided key and stores it into a MongoDB collection (AES-256-CBC encryption)
-- API retrieval endpoint that decrypts data with the provided key and return the data
+- API retrieval endpoint that decrypts data with the provided key and returns the data
 - AES-256-CBC encryption that uses a random Initialization Vector (IV)
 - IV stored with the encrypted data (separated by a `:` character)
 - Logs with correlation ID
-- MongoDB as data store (using Mongoose)
+- MongoDB as a data store (using Mongoose)
 - Swagger support for API specifications/documentation (WIP)
 - Health check endpoint to check if the app is still alive
 - Dockerfile to generate the Docker image